mmaioe/dl4jexamples/README.md

-# DLF4J Examples
+# DL4J Examples
-Provide some dlf4j examples to compare performance of dlf4 tools with tensorflow.
+Provide some dl4j examples to compare performance of dl4j tool with tensorflow.